 The hottest new piece of marketing technology is the customer data platform (CDP).
 In order to understand why this category of software has grown rapidly, you have to look at some of the underlying challenges in marketing.

 We live in an era where the customer is in control.
-Amazon can predict what products we will buy next, Netflix recommends the shows we like with great accuracy, and Uber lets us customize trips right down to the type of vehicle we want to travel in.
-Customers expect companies to have an intimate understanding of their preferences, want personalized experiences, and demand fast service.
+Amazon can predict what products we will buy next, Netflix recommends the shows we like with great accuracy, and Grab lets us customise trips right down to the type of vehicle we want to travel in.
+Customers expect companies to have an intimate understanding of their preferences, want personalised experiences, and demand fast service.
 It’s no longer a marketing advantage to deliver on this — it’s table stakes.

 The result is disconnected experiences for consumers and the lack of a single source of truth about customers for the marketer.